 So there you have it!
 SubIDs ftw!

-If you’re interested in hearing more about our affiliate data aggregation services, link generator or our new Funnel Relay product where you can get page-level data, schedule a demo for a free trial now.
+If you’re interested in hearing more about our affiliate data aggregation services, link generator or our new Funnel Relay product where you can get page-level data, schedule a demo now.